devilry/devilry-django/docs/javascript.rst

       of multiple controllers use it).
     - Properties and config parameters for ExtJS classes.
     - Events for ExtJS classes, especially if they are used outside their controller.
+File naming
+    Name controllers by what the control (E.g: ``controller/period/Period.js``), and the views after their purpose (E.g.: ``view/period/PeriodOverview.js``).
+Try to use unique names instead of generic names like ``Overview.js``.
+To see why, try to find (quick open) a file with tens of matches in an IDE like PyCharm or Eclipse that only search for file names, not for folder names (hint: it is not quick to open such files).
+We learned this when developing ``devilry_subjectadmin`` with controllers and views named ``Overview.js``.